John Hunt, Baron Hunt: Mount Everest

 Base Camp was established on 12 April 1953.
 The next few days were taken up with establishing a route through the Khumbu Icefall, and once opened, teams of Sherpas moved tons of supplies up the mountain.
 A succession of advanced camps were created, slowly forging higher up the mountain.
 By 21 May, Wilfrid Noyce and Annullu had reached the psychological milestone of the South Col. Hunt had selected two climbing pairs to attempt the summit.
 The first pair (Tom Bourdillon and Charles Evans) set out on 26 May but were forced to turn back after becoming exhausted high on the mountain.
 On the same day, Hunt himself climbed to 8350 m with Da Namgyal Sherpa to leave a cache of equipment on the Southeast Ridge for the second summit party.
 On 28 May, the expedition made its second assault on the summit with the second climbing pair.
 The summit was eventually reached at 11:30 am on 29 May 1953 by the New Zealander Edmund Hillary and Sherpa Tenzing Norgay from Nepal (Norgay had previously ascended to a record mark on Everest with a Swiss expedition of 1952).

 News of the expedition's success reached London on the morning of Queen Elizabeth II's coronation.
 Returning to Kathmandu a few days later, they discovered that Hillary had been made a Knight Commander of the Order of the British Empire and Hunt a Knight Bachelor for their efforts.
 He received his knighthood on his return to London in July 1953.
 Further honours were showered on Hunt and the expedition team: the Hubbard Medal of the National Geographic Society, the first time the medal was awarded on a collective basis, though individual bronze replicas were made for Hunt, Hillary and Norgay; the Founder's Medal of the Royal Geographical Society; the Lawrence medal of the Royal Central Asian Society; and honorary degrees from Aberdeen, Durham, and London universities.

 Later life

+Hunt returned to active duty in the Army, being posted as assistant commandant of Sandhurst.
+Following his retirement from military service in 1956, when he was granted the honorary rank of brigadier, he became the first Director of the Duke of Edinburgh Award Scheme, a post he held for ten years.
+He left an account of the British Caucasus Expedition in 1958.

+Hunt was Committee Chairman of Plas y Brenin from 1955 to 1965, and in the 1966 Birthday Honours he was created a Life Peer for his work with young people, his title being gazetted as Baron Hunt, of Llanvair Waterdine in the County of Salop.

+In 1962, Hunt, as representative of the Alpine Club, was joint leader alongside Malcolm Slesser of the British contingent of the British-Soviet Pamirs Expedition with the goal of climbing Ismoil Somoni Peak in the Pamir Mountains, the highest point in the Soviet Union.
+Hunt retired from the expedition following the deaths of Wilfred Noyce and Robin Smith while descending from the summit of Mount Garmo.